-Most money managers have earned a CFA, Chartered Financial Analyst, or other professional designation.
-They’re trained to make investment decisions, and have the expertise to pick the most appropriate securities for their clients’ portfolios.
+Most money managers have earned the certification of a Chartered Financial Analyst (CFA) or other professional designation.
+They’re trained to make investment decisions and have the expertise to pick the most appropriate securities for their client’s portfolios.
 In many cases, they have non-financial industry experience that provides an edge when it comes to choosing investments.
 Money managers also typically have access to research reports, financial statements, analytics data and advanced financial modeling software.
-Their tools and resources help them make investment decisions with a higher likelihood for success.
+Their tools and resources help them make investment decisions with a higher likelihood of success.

 How to Select a Money Manager